lithekod/agenda-bot/README.md

 ## Requirements

-The binary itself depends on:

-- OpenSSL

-... as well as the usual suspects:
+The binary itself depends on OpenSSL, as well as the usual suspects (glibc):

 ```
 $ ldd target/debug/agenda-bot